 A guide to the CSPR Area.

-A guide to practicums, including practicum site information.
+A guide to clinical practica and practicum sites.

 University & Community Resource Guide

 A guide to University and community services at the University of Minnesota.

 PSY 8603: Clinical Seminar Series Syllabus (Previously 8613 and 8960)

 This annually updated syllabus includes instructor contact information and speaker presentation dates.

 This syllabus includes instructor contact information and mandatory meeting dates.
 It is updated every semester.

 Available to any APCS student who is the first author on a paper and is attending a conference to present at the meeting.

 Students can apply for up to $1,250 towards the cost of travel and/or fees incurred attending the conference.
 Additionally, students can apply to this fund more than once a year.
 If awarded, the fellowship is funded on top of any other funding the student may receive.

 All application materials should be sent to the CSPR Program Assistant, Darian Schwietz, at Elliott N420 or email@example.com.
 If you'd like your award to be funded during the Spring '23 semester, the last day to submit your application is Monday, April 24, 2023.